Root Canal Therapy in Burnaby, BC

 Why Do I Need a Root Canal?

-A root canal is an endodontic therapy that removes infection from inside your tooth.
+A root canal is an endodontic therapy that removes an infection from inside your tooth.
 As you can imagine, having an infection inside your tooth can cause inflammation and pain, making day-to-day activities difficult.
 Sometimes, the infection might come from trauma or decay, but other times, it is completely unexplained.

 Inside your tooth are canals that house your nerve and tissue.
 An infection so close to your nerve is often painful and makes eating and sleeping difficult.
 Root canal therapy eliminates the infection so that your body can recover and you can feel comfortable and healthy again.